fpjentzsch/reconos.github.io/documentation/api_hw/index.md

 ### memif&#95;read&#95;word
 #### Description
 Reads a single word from the main memory.
-Be aware, that the address must be word aligned
+Be aware that the address must be word aligned.

 #### Parameters